rbmm/ShadowAdmin/README.md

 EXTERN_C_END
 ```

-( AdminName, and UserSid on return , need free with SamFreeMemory api)
+( AdminName, and UserSid on return, need free with `SamFreeMemory` api)

 demo usage is